 The combination of two weighted entropy terms in Eq.~(\ref{eq:went}) may be optimal when the weights within a mini-batch exhibit significant diversity.
 If no OOD samples are present in the mini-batch, the second entropy term would deteriorate the adaptation process by increasing the entropy of a difficult sample belonging to one of the targeted classes.
-To mitigate these potential risks, we apply entropy maximization over the average prediction of all the OOD samples.
-Then the objective is rewritten as follows,
+To mitigate these potential risks, we apply entropy maximization over the average prediction of all the OOD samples and obtain the following objective,

-is the weighted average of predictions for each sample within the mini-batch $\mathcal{B}_t$.
+where $\bar{p} = \sum_{x \in \mathcal{B}_t} \widetilde{\Phi}(w(x)) p(x)$ is the weighted average of predictions for each sample within the mini-batch $\mathcal{B}_t$.
 Intuitively, the objective in Eq.~(\ref{eq:went}) resembles the mutual information maximization loss \citep{liang2020we}, which can also be decomposed into two entropy terms.
 When all the samples within a mini-batch share the same weight, namely, $\widetilde{w}(x)=\widetilde{\Phi}(w(x))=\frac{1}{\|\mathcal{B}_t\|}$, where $\|\mathcal{B}_t\|$ denotes the batch size, the objective exactly degrades to the information maximization loss.
 This indicates that even if no OOD samples exist in the unlabeled data, optimizing the second term in Eq.~(\ref{eq:went2}) can still be beneficial.